FRRouting/frr/doc/user/ospf_fundamentals.rst

   from their :abbr:`LSDB` s.

   The value nominally is one of seconds.
-An age of 3600, i.e. 1 hour, is called the :term:`MaxAge`.
+An age of 3600, i.e. 1 hour, is called the `MaxAge`.
 MaxAge LSAs are ignored in routing calculations.
 LSAs must be periodically refreshed by their Advertising Router before reaching MaxAge if they are to remain valid.

   Routers may deliberately flood LSAs with the age artificially set to 3600 to indicate an LSA is no longer valid.
-This is called :term:`flushing` of an LSA.
+This is called `flushing` of an LSA.

   It is not abnormal to see stale LSAs in the LSDB, this can occur where a router has shutdown without flushing its LSA(s), e.g. where it has